cewing/learning_journal/README.md

 app for the Flask tutorial, but has evolved considerably since then.

-It demonstrates simple, DB-API level database usage, authentication, adding and viewing entries and testing--both unit and functional testing with [pytest](http://pytest.org) and BDD testing with [lettuce](http://lettuce.it)
+It demonstrates simple, DB-API level database usage, authentication, adding and viewing entries, testing--both unit and functional testing with [pytest](http://pytest.org) and BDD testing with [lettuce](http://lettuce.it)--and integration with TravisCI